UGEcko/MapLock/README.md

 ![Banner](https://user-images.githubusercontent.com/111317032/196313082-377388b1-08a3-4c32-828b-c02d3c0b5a23.jpg)

-Welcome to MapLock, a package (in beta) designed to make ReMapper environment statements and others more friendly, while also giving some helpful effects such as `despawn()` which will despawn any environment peice (of your choice) to make room for yours!
+Welcome to MapLock, a package designed to make remapper less repetetive, while also giving some helpful effects such as `despawn()` which will despawn any environment peice (of your choice) to make room for yours!
 Tutorials/explanations for each function can be found in the [docs](https://github.com/Splashcard04/MapLock/wiki/Documentation)  If you have any questions or would like to add to this repo dm me on discord @splashcard__#2121.
 Feel free as well to pr your own functions classes, ect. (make sure they are in the src folder and formatted as mine are)

 Example functions: